railsmachine/moonshine_multi_server/README.markdown

 ## A plugin for [Moonshine](http://github.com/railsmachine/moonshine)

-A plugin for deploying one app to multiple servers
+A plugin for deploying one application to multiple servers

 ## Instructions